 We hope this helps present a basic rationale for why every business and brand should be giving Google AMP Web Stories, a closer look.
 And with Google’s recent announcements in this space, they continue to make that investment in AMP technology, almost trivial.

-Leading Publishers, including CNN, Washington Post, National Geographic among others, have started taking Google AMP seriously with stellar results.
+Leading publishers, including CNN, Washington Post, and National Geographic among others, have started taking Google AMP seriously with stellar results.